dsintheocean/time-series-forecasting/README.md

-## Taxi Order Forecasting
+# Taxi Orders Next Hour Forecasting

-### Project Description:
+## Project Description
-An aggregator company has gathered historical data on taxi orders at airports.
-To attract more drivers during peak demand periods, it's essential to predict the number of taxi orders for the next hour.
-The goal is to build a model for such forecasting.
+A machine learning model is needed for a taxi application to predict the number of taxi orders for the next hour.
+The goal is to attract more drivers during peak demand periods.
+Historical data on taxi orders is available.
-The target metric is Root Mean Square Error (RMSE), and the target value on the test dataset should not exceed 48.

-### Data Description:
-The data is stored in the 'taxi.csv' file.
-The number of orders is located in the 'num_orders' column.
+## Key Findings
+Data preprocessing was carried out, including resampling and decomposition into trend, seasonality, and residuals.
+A pattern of daily and weekly cyclicality in taxi orders was identified.
+Additional features were created, including:
+- Calendar features (month, day, day of the week, hour).
+- Lag features (time-shifted by various hours).
+- Moving average.

+The target RMSE metric was achieved using an LGBM model with the following hyperparameters:
+- Criterion: 'friedman_mse'
+- Max Depth: 5
+- Min Samples Split: 4

+On the test dataset, an RMSE value of 41.90 was achieved, which is better than the target value of <= 48.

+## Additional Information
+Toolkit: Pandas, Python, Scikit-learn, statsmodels